Skip to content

 Go over 3-6 months of credit card and bank statements to see how much you consistently earn monthly and in what categories you are spending the most.
 Use the lowest of your last 4 paychecks to calculate your monthly income.

-monthly income calculation chart
+monthly income calculation chart for creating a budget

 List your fixed and variable expenses.
 Rent/mortgage, utilities, food, transportation, and other essential needs you pay monthly.
 For bills you pay annually, divide them by 12.